tmayr/aula-webplayer/README.md

 ### Possible improvements

-- Development experience isn't quite good, need to add server reloads at the very least
 - Missing tons of real functionality still
-- Could use better naming for routes/libs (specially the storage routes)
-- Need to finish the signatures of now-playing (still not well thought)
+- Need to finish the signatures of now-playing (still not well thought, do we even need it in the backend?)
-- Missing middlewares to upload big files
 - Missing production scripts/deployment strategy